Questions to ask before booking a Tour

 1. What is the cancellation policy?

 After living life through this global pandemic, I don’t think I need to emphasize how important it is to be prepared for all eventualities.
 You never know what is going to hit you in the near future.
-Find out what fines you need to pay in case you reschedule or cancel a trip.
-Please check the fine print so that there is no ambiguity.
-You should also be aware of what happens in case the trip is called off by the agency due to bad weather or too few passengers.
+Learn about the fines you may incur if you reschedule or cancel a trip.
+Please review the fine print to ensure there is no ambiguity.
+You should also be aware of what happens if the agency cancels the trip due to adverse weather conditions or insufficient passenger numbers.

 1. What is the size/demographics of the group?

 It makes sense to know the size of the group before booking a tour.
-A very big group can be really inconvenient with no personal touch, whereas a small, intimate group might not be what you are looking for.
-The size will decide the mode of transport, food options, timings, etc. and hence the information is quite valuable.
-Many times, a tour gets canceled as the minimum number of passengers required for a tour is not booked.
-Another thing that one should question is the demographics of your co-travelers – their age, gender, nationality, family size, etc. You should be able to enjoy the company of the people you are traveling with.
+A very large group can be really inconvenient, lacking a personal touch, whereas a small, intimate group might not be what you are looking for.
+The size will determine the mode of transport, food options, timings, and other factors, making the information quite valuable.
+Often, a tour gets canceled because the minimum number of passengers required for the tour is not met.
+Another thing to consider is the demographics of your co-travelers – their age, gender, nationality, family size, and so on.
+You should be able to enjoy the company of the people you are traveling with.

 1. What is the level of physical fitness required for the tour?

-It is vital to know whether you are physically fit to be part of the group that you have shortlisted.
+It is essential to determine whether you are physically fit to be part of the group you have shortlisted.
 Tours require different levels of physical fitness.
 Some expect you to just walk about a little, while others entail strenuous hiking.
-Check how many miles you would be walking per day and if would there be any climbing involved.
-Be aware of what activities are planned and make realistic decisions keeping in mind your fitness level, age, and overall health.
+Check how many miles you would be walking per day, and if there would be any climbing involved.
+Be aware of the planned activities and make realistic decisions, taking into account your fitness level, age, and overall health.
 You don’t want to just sit in a coach and wait for the others to finish their activities.

 .
 Flickr.com